Genocs/genocs-library-docs/content/en/dotnet-webapi-boilerplate/general/getting-started/index.md

 ### Prerequisites

-Before creating your first genocs library solution, you should ensure that your local machine has:
+Before creating your first Genocs Library solution, you should ensure that your local machine has:

 - **.NET 7** You can find the download [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
 - **NodeJS (16+)** You can find the download [here](https://nodejs.org/en/download).

 ### Installation

-After you have installed .NET, you will need to install the `fsh` console tool.
+After you have installed .NET, you will need to install the `genocs` console tool.

 ``` bash
 dotnet tool install --global Genocs.CLI